-Historically, Uranium reached an all time high of 148 in May of 2007.
-Uranium - data, forecasts, historical chart - was last updated on August of 2020.
+Historically, Uranium reached an all time high of 1349 in September of 2020.
+Uranium - data, forecasts, historical chart - was last updated on April of 2021.

-Uranium is expected to trade at 31.71 USD/LBS by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
-Looking forward, we estimate it to trade at 30.16 in 12 months time.
+Uranium is expected to trade at 28.37 USD/LBS by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
+Looking forward, we estimate it to trade at 26.98 in 12 months time.